 default remote and places it in the

-dvc update downloads new and changed files, or removes deleted ones, from
+This downloads new and changed files, and removes deleted ones, based on the

 Our Python API, included with the